 - Three Peaks of Olomana – disclaimer: we’ve only made it to the first two peaks of this challenging hike (several people have died from falling off of the third peak so exercise caution).
 There is a skinny beaten path that runs along the jagged ridge line with steep drop-offs on either side.
 The first peak is scary but doable and it gets progressively more terrifying the further you go.
 But the views are second-to-none and the hike is an epic adventure!

-Eat off the main strip in Waikiki (Kalakaua Ave)
+Eat off the Main Strip in Waikiki (Kalakaua Avenue)

 A few of our favorite restaurants “off the strip”: